Enterprise-Grade Monitoring & SIEM for a Homelab - From Zero to 76 Custom Alert Rules

 Shipped:

-- 42 Prometheus targets covering all infrastructure
+- 60 Prometheus scrape jobs covering all infrastructure (114 endpoints)

-- 52 custom alert rules with inhibition
+- 69 custom Prometheus + 7 Loki LogQL alert rules with inhibition

 - Multi-tier alerting (email + ntfy)